Affordable Rental Housing

-Call Ron at (520) 837-5339 or Victor at (520) 837-5437 for more information.
-Theyare responsible for compiling the requested information and maintaining tenant files.
+Call Edna Duran at (520) 837-5437 for more information.
+She is responsible for compiling the requested information and maintaining tenant files.
 Prospective tenants will attend an eligibility certification appointment; existing tenants are asked to provide documentation of income and assets.

 Frequently Asked Questions